 Electron deficiency occurs when a compound has too few valence electrons for the connections between atoms to be described as covalent bonds.
 Electron deficient bonds are often better described as 3-center-2-electron bonds.
 Examples of compounds that are electron deficient are the boranes.
 Electron deficiency

 Isotope The three naturally-occurring isotopes of hydrogen.
 The fact that each isotope has one proton makes them all variants of hydrogen: the identity of the isotope is given by the number of neutrons.
-From left to right, the isotopes are protium ( 1 H) with zero neutrons, deuterium ( 2 H) with one neutron, and tritium ( 3 H) with two neutrons.
-Isotopes are variants of a particular chemical element : while all isotopes of a given element share the same number of protons and electrons , each isotope differs from the others in its number of neutrons .
-The term isotope is formed from the Greek roots isos (ἴσος "equal") and topos (τόπος "place").
-Hence: "the same place," meaning that different isotopes of a single element occupy the same position on the periodic table.
+From left to right, the isotopes are protium (1H) with zero neutrons, deuterium (2H) with one neutron, and tritium (3H) with two neutrons.
+Isotopes are variants of a particular chemical element such that, while all isotopes of a given element have the same number of protons in each atom, they differ in neutron number.
+The term isotope is formed from the Greek roots isos (ἴσος "equal") and topos (τόπος "place"), meaning "the same place".
+Thus, different isotopes of a single element occupy the same position on the periodic table.

-Neutron number The neutron number, symbol N, is the number of neutrons in a nuclide.
+Neutron number This diagram shows the half-life (T½) of various isotopes with Z protons and neutron number N. The neutron number, symbol N, is the number of neutrons in a nuclide.
 Atomic number (proton number) plus neutron number equals mass number: Z+N=A. The difference between the neutron number and the atomic number is known as the neutron excess: D = N - Z = A - 2Z.